Refinable modeling for unbinned SMEFT analyses: Simulation for inference

 \subsubsection{Uncertainties in the calibration of reconstructed objects}

-An essential class of tractable simulation pertains to effects from uncertainties in the calibration of the underlying objects' properties, such as jet and lepton momenta or the discriminator value of a $\Pqb$-tagging algorithm, etc. The corresponding variations of $\bx$ can be obtained by recomputing $\bx$ from varied event properties, defining a function $\bx_\bn=J_{\bn}(\bx,\bz)$.
-It provides modified values of $\bx$ that can depend on latent object-level and event properties.
-Hence, $J_{\bn}$ also depends on $\bz$.
+An important type of tractable simulation addresses uncertainties in the calibration of underlying object properties, such as jet and lepton momenta or the discriminator value of a $\Pqb$-tagging algorithm.
+Variations of $\bx$ from these uncertainties are obtained by recomputing it based on modified event properties, defining a function $\bx_\bn=J_{\bn}(\bx,\bz)$.
+This function provides adjusted values of $\bx$ that depend on latent object-level and event properties, so $J_{\bn}$ also depends on $\bz$.

-Evaluating $J_\bn$ provides information about how the observation changes as a function of the model parameters.
-It does not offer the likelihood or cross-section ratio as a function of the model parameters for a fixed observation, which, however, is needed to evaluate Eq.~\ref{eq:likelihoodratio-normalized}.
-For simulated data at a reference parameter point $\{w_i,\bx_i,\bz_i\}\distas{\textrm{iid}}p(\bx,\bz|\btn,\bnn)$, the application of $J_\bn$ instead implies
+Evaluating $J_\bn$ provides information on how the observation changes as a function of the model parameters, but it does not give the likelihood or cross-section ratio as a function of the model parameters for a fixed observation, which is needed for Eq.~\ref{eq:likelihoodratio-normalized}.
+For simulated data at a reference parameter point $\{w_i,\bx_i,\bz_i\}\distas{\textrm{iid}}p(\bx,\bz|\btn,\bnn)$, applying $J_\bn$ instead implies

-i.e., the joint likelihood does not change with $\bn$ when we simultaneously modify the observation to $\bx_{\bn,i}= J_{\bn}(\bx_i,\bz_i)$.
-Synthetic data samples are efficiently obtained as
+meaning the joint likelihood remains unchanged with $\bn$ when we simultaneously modify the observation to $\bx_{\bn,i}= J_{\bn}(\bx_i,\bz_i)$.
+Synthetic data samples can be efficiently generated as

-and are enough to learn a DCR surrogate for two values of $\bn$ for the same observation, as we will discuss in Sec.~\ref{sec:systematics-learning}.
-We have assumed the independence of calibration-type uncertainties on the POIs: the same value $\btn$ appears on both sides of Eq.~\ref{eq:ll-identity-2}
+and are enough to learn a DCR surrogate as a function of $\bn$, as discussed in Sec.~\ref{sec:systematics-learning}.
+We assume that calibration-type uncertainties are independent of the POIs, so $\btn$ appears on both sides of Eq.~\ref{eq:ll-identity-2}.